pfdubois/BridgeBidding/source/AdvancedCB.rst

 ==================

 .. index::
-   pair:convention;XYZ
+   single: checkback; advanced
-   pair:convention;checkback conventions
+   see: Two-Way Checkback Stayman; Two-Way New Minor Forcing
-   pair:convention;Two-Way New Minor Forcing pair:convention;Two-Way Checkback Stayman pair:convention;Fourth Suit Forcing pair:convention;New Minor Forcing
+   see: TWNMF; Two-Way New Minor Forcing

 The Checkback Family is New Minor Forcing (NMF), Fourth Suit Forcing (4sf), and XYZ.
 NMF has a variant, Two-Way New Minor Forcing (TWNMF).
 The first two conventions were